-Developing and delivering targeted training programs is crucial to successful change management and facilitating salesforce and support staff readiness.
-Irrespective of Firm size or platform architecture, pre-compliance date testing and implement technologyenabled solutions to help support/evidence compliance with the Reg BI Rule Package as well as to detect potential Reg BI Rule Package violations have been ranked as top of mind changes by 42%, 75% and 60% of survey participants, respectively.
+testing, implementation of technology-enabled solutions to help support/evidence compliance with the Reg BI Rule Package, as well as to detect potential Reg BI Rule Package violations have been ranked as top of mind changes by survey participants.

 Cost of compliance involves significant up-front investments.